-How to Disable Old Post Revisions
+How to Disable Post Revisions in WordPress

-wp-config.php file that’s located in the root directory.
+In order to disable post revisions permanently, locate your WordPress site’s wp-config.php file that’s located in the root directory.
 Add the following line of code at the very top:

 define( ‘WP_POST_REVISIONS’, false );